Logo

 Before Buying into an HOA Community

-Obtain and read the governing documents: Don't just glance at them—read them carefully before purchasing.
+Obtain and read the governing documents: Read them carefully before purchasing.
 Look for restrictive provisions that might affect your lifestyle or plans for the property.

 Check for recent updates: Outdated documents with inconsistent amendments can signal potential problems.

-Research the HOA's litigation history: A quick search of court records can reveal whether the HOA has been frequently involved in lawsuits, either as plaintiff or defendant.
+Research the HOA's litigation history: A search of publicly available court records may indicate whether the HOA has been frequently involved in lawsuits, either as plaintiff or defendant.

 Assess the community's condition: Drive through the neighborhood and observe whether the community appears to be following its own rules and whether common areas are well-maintained.